What is Music Therapy and How Does It Work for Mental Health?

 Want to Enhance Your Mental Health with Music Therapy?

-If you’d like to know more, you can schedule a free 15-minute telephone or online consultation here.
+If you want to know more, you can schedule a free 15-minute consultation here.
 With this consultation, we can talk more about your situation and what you need.
-This will allow me to see how I might be able to help you.
+From there, we can determine if the services I offer can help you or someone you know.